Understanding Day 1 CPT

 Academic Focus: Immediate work through Day 1 CPT might detract from academic priorities and integration, potentially affecting long-term educational goals.

 It is important to consult with a legal expert before making a decision on your work visa options.
-There are many visa pathways including the H-1B visa and O-1 visa that are more straightforward and provide better long term solutions.
+There are many visa pathways including the H-1B Visa and O-1 Visa that are more straightforward and provide better long term solutions.
 If you are looking for support or need legal advice catered to your goals you can schedule a call with our legal counsel today.